entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 : In contrast to work that concatenates condition (random) features at some point in the generator, this includes dedicated, transformation-specific conv layers at the latent level.
 It has no need for a clamping strategy to maintain object identity information.

 ![present]! ![toolbelt]!
-[Class2Str: End to End Latent Hierarchy Learning](https://arxiv.org/pdf/1808.06675.pdf) : Instead of learning a one-hot vector, the label is a binary string which represents a traversal of a binary tree from root to leaf.
+[Class2Str: End to End Latent Hierarchy Learning](https://arxiv.org/pdf/1808.06675.pdf) : Categories tend to be hierarchical.
+Prediction is improved if one predicts a hierarchy instead of a one-hot vector.
+The hierarchy is represented as a binary tree; a label is a binary string which represents a traversal of a binary tree from root to leaf, which in turn represents a hier.
 The binary tree represents a learned latent hierarchy of the classes.
-During training, a Class2Str network
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkxNjY3MTM5LDIwNDA5Mzc5NDddfQ==
+eyJoaXN0b3J5IjpbOTYzMDY1OTgsMjA0MDkzNzk0N119
 -->